![]() |

 D.T.D.s: besides being able to decide whether a given

-document is valid or not, it is also very useful to formally
+document is valid or not, it is also very useful to formally describe

-edited by the user (we say that it is accessible), whereas
+user (we say that it is accessible), whereas the URL of a

-the URL of a hyperlink is only editable on request.
-Similarly,
+hyperlink is only editable on request.
+Similarly, certain primitives

-certain primitives like
+like

 A Data Relation Description (D.R.D.) consists of a Data Type Definition, together with additional logical properties of tags or document fragments.
 These logical properties are stated using so called Horn clauses, which are also used in logical programming languages such as Prolog.
 Contrary to logical programming languages, it should nevertheless be relatively straightforward to determine the properties of tags or document fragments, so that certain database techniques can be used for efficient implementations.
 At the moment, we only started to implement this technology (and we are still using lots of C++ hacks instead of what has been said above), so a more complete formal description of D.R.D.s will only be given at a later stage.

 One major advantage of the use of D.R.D.s is that it is not necessary to establish rigid hierarchies of object classes like in object oriented programming.
-This is particularly useful in our context, since properties like accessability, inline-ness, etc. are quite independent one from another.
-In fact, where D.T.D.s may be good enough for the description of passive documents, more fine-grained properties are often usefull when manipulating documents in a more interactive way.
+This is particularly useful in our context, since properties like accessibility, inline-ness, etc. are quite independent one from another.
+In fact, where D.T.D.s may be good enough for the description of passive documents, more fine-grained properties are often useful when manipulating documents in a more interactive way.

 Currently, the D.R.D. of a document contains the following information: